Voice commerce

 How does voice commerce work?

-Voice commerce is meant to be, and is, simple to execute.
-From a consumer point-of-view, all you need is your voice.
-Then, you need to technology to make it happen.
-Here are the four requirements:
+Voice commerce is meant to be simple to execute.
+From a consumer point of view, all you need is your voice and the technology to make the sales transaction take place.
+Here are the requirements:

-3. You need to use a trigger word (usually a verb or action).
-For example, if you spoke the command, “Siri, order Product XYZ,” “order” would be the trigger word.
+2. You need to use a trigger word (usually a verb or action) as a catalyst for voice search or voice commerce.
+For example, if you spoke the command, “Siri, order product XYZ,” “order” would be the trigger word.

 Convenience